Projects

 Having battery-stored renewable energy will also allow the country to reduce its reliance on fossil fuel-generated power at peak times.

-ICM has submitted development permitting applications for both the Marsa and Delimara projects have been filed with the Planning Authority.
+ICM has been granted development permits for both the Marsa and Delimara projects.

 Project Brief in Maltese and English